clearlinux/telemetrics-backend/README.md

   reports are grouped by "guilties"; a guilty is a frame from a crash backtrace chosen as the best candidate for the cause of the crash.
 The logic for determining crash record guilty frames accepts user input; the user can identify which frames in a backtrace are never guilty.
-Guilty processing occurs asychronously in a uWSGI spooler process for the `collector` app.

 * MCE view - charts that display MCE (machine check exception) data from a patched version of `mcelog` that uses libtelemetry to create and send